 Combining a lifelong fascination with architecture, landscape and still-life subjects, Alexander brings drama and poetic expression into his work.

 With his unique vision, he merges mood and atmosphere, evoking powerful emotions that create harmony.

 “There is no greater mystery to me than the conflict of light and dark.
 In the way they clash and penetrate each other, there is the source of everything.
 Whether I paint a landscape, a still-life or a portrait, within it there is always a story of light traveling through darkness.”

-Alexander creates landscape oil paintings, mixed media originals, charcoal drawings and genre paintings.
-He is also available for commissions of portraits and any other subject matter that is inspiring to both collector and himself!
-Alexander is a self-published artist with his company Alexander Volkov Fine Art offering a vast portfolio of Limited Editions and Collectors Edition Giclees on Canvas, based on his original works.
-Alexander Volkov Fine Art LLC prints and varnishes all pieces, and Alexander (himself) embellishes, signs and numbers every piece.
+Alexander creates landscape oil paintings, mixed media originals, charcoal drawings and genre paintings and is also available for commissions.
+Alexander is a self-published artist.
+Through Alexander Volkov Fine Art LLC he offers a vast portfolio of Limited and Collectors Editions on Canvas, based on his original works.
+Alexander Volkov Fine Art LLC prints and varnishes all pieces, and Alexander embellishes, signs and numbers every piece.